hsnucnmc/winter-2022/basic_commands.md

 A hard link means the same inode as original file, but a soft link has different one.

-When a hard link exists, the file will exist.
-Otherwise, the data block and inode will be taken back by OS.
+The data block and inode will be taken back by OS once all hard links are deleted.

 When the system says "no more space", it may mean you don't have space for another new inode.